Policy to Plain-Language Translator

 Example Output

-- Plain-language key line: “Delete customer files 30 days after account closure unless legal hold applies.”
+Plain-language key line: “Delete customer files 30 days after account closure unless a legal hold applies.”